 The following additional requirements for S-57 attribution must be noted:

-The S-57 attribute CATPRA (category of production area) should be converted to the S-101 attribute category of offshore production area, which does not exist in S-57.
+The S-57 attribute CATPRA (category of production area) should be converted to the S-101 attribute category of offshore production area, which does not have a corresponding attribute in S-57.
 Data Producers must note that there is only a direct correlation to S-101 with CATPRA values 8 (tank farm) and 9 (wind farm), and should therefore evaluate their S-101 converted datasets to ensure that an appropriate value for category of offshore production area is populated.

 Individual wind turbines within offshore wind farms encoded in S-57 as an instance of the S-57 Object class LNDMRK will be converted to an instance of the S-101 Feature type Wind Turbine (see clause 4.8.15).